-As functional members of our modern society, we are somehow accustomed to take things for granted.
-We become dependent of stores and the items we buy.
+As functional members of our modern society, we are somehow accustomed to taking things for granted.
+We become dependent on stores and the items we buy.
 Soap is one of the many items that we take for granted.
-If stores would stop selling this item tomorrow, we would have no clue how to make do without it.
-Luckily for us, there are soap plants that we can use as substitute when soap runs out.
-Sanitation will become an important task during a crisis scenario.
+If stores stopped selling this article tomorrow, we would have no clue how to make do without it.
+Luckily for us, there are soap plants that we can use as a substitute when soap runs out.
+Sanitation will become an essential task during a crisis scenario.
 Even though you may have stockpiled enough soap to last you for a lifetime, it is always better to learn about the alternatives we have.
 Learning how to make soap is a skill that will come in handy.
 It will help you stay clean in a dirty world where stores are closed.

 Most of the soap plants that you can find in the wild were used by the Native Americans and the first pioneers.
-Although they are different from the old fashioned soap that your grandma used to make on the farm, these plants work just as well and they are a great substitute for the traditional soaps.
+Although they are different from the old-fashioned soap that your grandma used to make on the farm, these plants work just as well and they are an excellent substitute for the traditional soaps.

 Some of the soap plants listed in this article are found everywhere in the wild.
-They can be prepared and used very easily.
+They can be prepared and used very quickly.

 Soap plants – Yucca (Yucca spp.)